Common names for the 9 Enneagram types

 Type 8: THE CHALLENGER, the leader, the protector, the provider, the entrepreneur, the maverick, the "rock"

-Type 9: THE PEACEMAKER, the healer, the optimist, the reconciler, the comforter, the utopian, "nobody special"
+Type 9: THE PEACEMAKER, the healer, the optimist, the reconciler, "nobody special," the utopian, the comforter

 Self-image for the 9 types